VISITOR CHECK-IN SYSTEM

 We take our responsibility to keep students safe very seriously, which is why we must know who is in our school buildings during the school day.
-In the interest of student and staff safety, Parkway will roll out a new visitor identification system in all schools and buildings this school year (2018-19).
-All parents, visitors, guests, contractors and volunteers will need to show photo identification when they enter a school or building.
-Guests will receive a printed visitor badge with their name on it to wear while they are in a school during school hours.
+In the interest of student and staff safety, Parkway has initiated a new visitor identification system in all schools and buildings.
+All parents, visitors, guests, contractors and volunteers need to show photo identification when they enter a school or building.
+Guests receive a printed visitor badge with their name on it to wear while they are in a school during school hours.

 We understand this may cause some brief inconvenience for guests when visiting our schools, but the time it takes to show ID and receive a visitor badge should be about the same as signing in on a paper log.
 By working together we can meet our goal to increase safety and security for students and staff.

 Why do we need this in our schools?

 The safety of our students and staff is our highest priority, and parents have shared that there is some inconsistency in how visitors are managed across our schools.
 This allows for an additional layer of protection and safety for our students and staff.

 How does it work?

 The visitor identification system enhances safety by reading visitor driver’s licenses and then quickly printing a visitor badge that can include the name of the visitor, time, date, destination and purpose of visit.
 Identification includes all state-issued IDs, driver’s licenses, military IDs, a social security card, a green card, or some other form of government-issued identification that has name and date of birth.